 Understanding Alphabet's Unusual Options Activity

-On Thursday, shares of Alphabet (NASDAQ:GOOGL) saw unusual options activity.
-After the option alert, the stock price moved down to $2500.26.
+Shares of Alphabet (NASDAQ:GOOGL) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved up to $2509.34.

 - Trade Type: CALL